AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 By default, this entry will use the default Feather theme.
-If you’d like to customize the Feather UI, you can do that simply by adding entries to your “Feather.Custom” style.
+If you'd like to customize the Feather UI, you can do that simply by adding entries to your "Feather.Custom" style.
 Check out the **styles.xml** file included in AviaryFeather/res/values for the list of available styles.

 Note that many ui elements depends both on the styles.xml and on the config.xml file included.
 The styles.xml declares the ui components general appearance, while in the config.xml you'll find component specific dimensions ( like for text or lists ) and most of the properties for customize feather's panels behavior.